Ty'n Y Parc BarnRhiw, Gwynedd

-About Tyn y Parc BarnNext to a pretty farmhouse, groups of friends and families will adore this character packed barn close to the North Wales coast.
+About Ty'n y Parc BarnNext to a pretty farmhouse, groups of friends and families will adore this character packed barn close to the coast.

-With an old water mill behind the farm buildings, this converted barn is modern, bright and full of coastal charm.
-Perfect for walkers, families, surfers and outdoor lovers, you’ll find the barn nestled at the bottom of the Rhiw mountain, which rises behind the barn, and also close to the long sandy beach at Porth Neigwl (Hell’s Mouth) and within walking distance to Plas yn Rhiw manor house and garden.
+This converted barn is modern, bright and full of coastal charm.
+Perfect for walkers, families, surfers and outdoor lovers.
+At the bottom of Rhiw mountain, it’s also close to the long sandy beach at Porth Neigwl (Hell’s Mouth) and within walking distance to Plas yn Rhiw manor house and garden.

-Once you’ve stepped through the entrance porch you’ll find yourself in the hall, with the kitchen on your right and then the living room and dining area beyond.
-Straight on from the hallway is a separate toilet, family bathroom with its separate shower and then another corridor which leads to the bedrooms.
-Then, there’s the warren of bedrooms to explore!
-The first of these is a quad room, with four single beds, and then there’s a small flight of stairs that leads to the master bedroom, and another double bedroom on the other side of the landing (which has a door leading to an external stone staircase).
-Outside, the large garden is shared with Tyn y Parc Farmhouse next door but you’ll still have your own patio furniture for outdoor lunches, dinners or breakfast before a day of exploring.
+Through the entrance porch you’ll find the hall.
+To the right is the kitchen with dining area and living room beyond.
+Straight on is a separate toilet, family bathroom with separate shower, and a corridor which leads to the bedrooms.
+The first is a quad room with four single beds, then up a small flight of stairs is the master bedroom, and another double bedroom with a door leading to an external stone staircase.
+Outside, the large garden is shared with Ty’n y Parc Farmhouse next door but you’ll have your own patio furniture for outdoor dining.

-Follow the lane from the cottage to the beach at Porth Neigwl (Hell’s Mouth) which is three and a half miles of sandy and pebble shore and craggy headlands, perfect for walking and with waves favoured by surfers.
-You’ll find the nearest pub and shops four miles away at Aberdaron or it’s a little bit further to Abersoch where you’ll find lots of kitesurfers enjoying the sheltered location.
-The bustling market town of Pwllheli (also on the coast) is home to the closest supermarket, as well as providing more shops, cafes and pubs, perfect for an afternoon stroll.
+Follow the lane from the cottage to the beach at Porth Neigwl (Hell’s Mouth) which is four miles of sand and pebble shore backed by sandy cliffs and craggy headlands, perfect for walking and surfing.
+You’ll find the nearest pub and shops four miles away at Aberdaron or it’s a little bit further to Abersoch where you’ll find plenty of watersports happening.
+The bustling market town of Pwllheli is home to the closest supermarket, as well as providing more shops, cafés and pubs, perfect for an afternoon stroll.